bsc-pm-ompss-at-fpga/nanos6-fpga/docs/devices/CUDA.md

 This means that the above example will not be enough when running in a system with multiple GPUs, because Nanos6 can schedule tasks in any CUDA device.
-A possible way to tackle this problem is to create one cuBLAS context for each GPU and then select inside the task the appropiate handle using the `cudaGetDevice` call to get the GPU the task will be running on.
+A possible way to tackle this problem is to create one cuBLAS context for each GPU and then select inside the task the appropriate handle using the `cudaGetDevice` call to get the GPU the task will be running on.

 ## Compiling OmpSs-2 + CUDA applications